techlinesolutions/isw-mobile-payment-sdk-android/README.md

             });
         }

+        @Override
+        public void onUserCancel() {
+            // called when the user cancels
+        }

+        @Override
+        public void onPaymentCompleted(IswPaymentResult result) {
+            // called when the transaction was completed (success/failure) }

         private void initiatePayment() {
             // set customer info
             String customerId = "<customer-id>",
                     customerName = "<customer-name>",
                     customerEmail = "<customer.email@domain.com>",
                     customerMobile = "<customer-phone>",

-                    // txn info
-                    // Naira's currency code
-                    currencyCode = "566",
                     // generate a unique random
                     // reference for each transaction
                     reference = "<your-unique-ref>";

             // amount in kobo e.g. "N500.00" -> 50000
-            int amount = providedAmount; // e.g. 50000
+            long amount = providedAmount; // e.g. 50000

             // create payment info
             IswPaymentInfo iswPaymentInfo = new IswPaymentInfo(customerId,
                     customerName, customerEmail, customerMobile,
                     currencyCode, reference, amount);

-            // trigger payment
+            // trigger payment with info and payment-callback IswMobileSdk.getInstance().pay(iswPaymentInfo, this);
-            IswMobileSdk.getInstance().pay(this, iswPaymentInfo);
         }

     }

 ```
 #### Handling Result
-To handle result all you need to do is override on activity result and extract the intent sent back to generate `IswPaymentResult`
+To handle result all you need to do is handle the result in the callback methods: whenever the user cancels, `IswPaymentCallback.onUserCancel` is called, and when the transaction is complete, `IswPaymentCallback.onPaymentCompleted` is called with the result: an instance of `IswPaymentResult`

 | Field                 | Type          | meaning  |
 |-----------------------|---------------|----------|